Don't Play Us Cheap (film): Conception, themes and analysis

 Melvin Van Peebles conceived the story of Don't Play Us Cheap after attending a New York City party thrown by an old black woman.
 When he returned to his home in France, he thought of what would happen if these wonderful, kind, open people were invaded by imps bent on destroying their party.
-He used this idea as the basis for his French language novel, La fête à Harlem (1967), which he subsequently translated into English to adapt into a film.
+He used this idea as the basis for his French language novel, La fête à Harlem (1967), which he subsequently translated into English.
+Van Peebles initially conceived of the English adaptation of his French novel as a stage musical; and it had its premiere on the stage at San Francisco State College in November 1970 prior to the creation of the movie.

+After this, Van Peebles intended to turn the stage musical into a film as a follow-up to his Sweet Sweetback's Baadasssss Song (1971).
+A Broadway production of the stage musical was not planned at the time of the film's creation in 1971, but the failure to find a distubtror for the completed film led to Van Peebles decision to bring the musical to Broadway in 1972 for a production of the play at the Ethel Barrymore Theatre.
+The musical was nominated for two Tony Awards; including Van Peebles for the Tony Award for Best Book of a Musical.

-Don't Play Us Cheap was produced as Van Peebles' follow-up to his film Sweet Sweetback's Baadasssss Song.
-It is part of a diptych with his concurrently running stage musical, Ain't Supposed to Die a Natural Death, which represents the darker side of African American life, with its characters recounting experiences of anguish in a combination of newly written songs and songs that previously appeared on Van Peebles' albums.
+Don't Play Us Cheap is part of a diptych with his concurrently running stage musical, Ain't Supposed to Die a Natural Death, which represents the darker side of African American life, with its characters recounting experiences of anguish in a combination of newly written songs and songs that previously appeared on Van Peebles' albums.
 In contrast, Don't Play Us Cheap focuses on "positive vision of triumph via community and attitude.
 It's also nothing less than a philosophical examination of good and evil that emphasizes the importance of adopting a positive attitude for making positive change because your vision affects the world", according to a 2021 piece on Van Peebles' films published by PopMatters.
 Film critic Armond White, in a retrospective review for National Review, opined that the film was a defense of the United States as a nation, calling it, "the most heroic counterpoint to black pop conventions ever made."
 White continued to state that the film's "farcical fantasy" served to remind viewers "of what we’ve lost", referring to the entire United States.
 "Van Peebles — a man of nonconformist personality, as a writer, director, composer, and performer– produced works of quintessential American imagination and language.
 He defied the patronizing approval given to James Baldwin, August Wilson, and Spike Lee and had the good fortune to surpass them all."
 White also felt that the film "overturns the presumptions of every cultural institution now pledged to make statements on 'diversity' and 'equity,' instead of making art."